 Émile was initially part of the 1st Depot Battalion, 1st Central Ontario Regiment.
 What I have been able to find out so far is that it was authorized by General Order 89 of September 1 1917 (see below) and by General Order 57 of 15 April 1918.
 They were to reinforce the 4th, 19th, 123rd and 208th Battalions through the 3rd Canadian Reserve Battalion.
 They were commanded by Lieutenant-Colonel B. H. Belson.

 His military records are quite scant to be honest and contain only about 15 documents in total.
 So I’m not able to get a really good idea of what he did in The Great War or even where he was posted, not even his position is noted in his records!
 All I know thus far is that on August 20 1918 he TOS (took on strength) at Bramshott Military Camp.

 June 20 2017 Update: Spent the day at the National Archives of Canada today.
 The assistant working at the genealogy desk provided me with some information I had been seeking.
-She said that as part of a depot battalion and because we can only find him in England – then he likely did not see action.
-He would have been training and keeping in shape over his time there in the event that he was called up to infantry for one of the battalions they were backing up.
-She further added that there are not likely war diaries for depot battalions, usually just for field units, but that I could check the records anyway.
+She said that as part of a depot battalion and because we can only find him in England – that he likely did not see action.
+He would have been training and keeping in shape over his time in one of the military camps, in the event that he was called up to infantry for one of the battalions they were backing up.
+She further added that there are not likely war diaries for depot battalions, but if there was they would not be very interesting, but that I could check the records anyway.

 I am just now taking in that these documents are 100 years old, I am going to post as many documents as I possibly can!